Subscribe with Engie

 Our call-center is currently closed.
 Please send us an email or ask for a free callback.

-Simulation based on an average profile: annual electricity consumption of 6000 kWh (4000 kWh peak hours, 2000 kWh off-peak) with a 6 kVA meter under the Peak/Off-peak option; annual gas consumption of 11200 kWh in zone 1 for heating purposes.
+Simulation based on a medium-profile annual consumption of 6000 kWh electricity (4000 kWh peak, 2000 kWh off-peak) with a 6 kVA meter, and 11200 kWh annual gas consumption in zone 1 for heating use.

 The 2 electricity offers from Engie